 - Entity expansion or contraction.
 Be aware of state-related business activities—either business expansions or contractions (even those that are involuntary)—that can trigger compliance violations.

 - Other entity changes.
-File required documents for changes in corporate names, shares issued and more.
+File required documents for changes in corporate names, authorized shares and more.

 - Annual report filings.
 Meet deadlines for filing your state-required reports and paying state fees.